mgd4887/DagorFileProject/README.md

 * Enlisted
 * Cuisine Royal*

-*In development, only tested with the latest alpha version I could get hold of (april 2018).
+*Game in development, only tested with the latest alpha version I could get hold of (april 2018).

 and should work with any game that has the same format for their block files.